-You may be asking yourself, can I take Imodium for IBS?
+You might be asking yourself, can I take Imodium for IBS?

 Having disruptive bowel symptoms in IBS is common.
-Imodium can be a useful medication to relieve your diarrhoea caused by IBS.
+Imodium can be a useful medication to relieve your diarrhea caused by IBS.

 This post is for general information and interest only, it does not provide medical advice.
 If you require medical advice please seek this from your doctor.

 What is Imodium?